 Materials and coating(s) systems furnished under this Section shall conform to the manufacturer’s specifications.

 Coatings must not react deleteriously with above grade concrete, concrete block, exposed aggregate concrete, brick, stonework, painted steel, or aluminum substrates.
-Coatings shall dry as a matte or satin finish and must cure to a clear/transparent.
+Coatings shall dry as a matte or satin finish and must cure to be clear/transparent.

 The consistency must be such that the coating can be satisfactorily applied by roller, or brush at atmospheric and material temperature above 50°F without thinning.
 When properly applied to vertical surfaces, the coating must remain uniform during the required curing period and must not sag, disintegrate, check, peel, or crack.